remuslazar/youtube-downloader/README.md

 the streaming [node-ytdl-core](https://github.com/fent/node-ytdl-core)
 npm module.

-This application allows you to download the YouTube media-file in the highest available quality from YouTube and use it offline.
+This application allows you to download the video stream or the audio only stream.
+The later can can be converted (transcoded) to various formats and compression presets using ffmpeg.

 Setup
 -----